helpermethod/gscope/README.md

 > `let` calls the specified closure with `this` as its argument and returns its result.

 `let` is like `run` except that `this` becomes the closure's argument instead of its delegate.
-Like `run` you use it for transforming values.
+Like `run` it's used for transforming values.

 ```groovy
 def fullName = new Person(firstName: 'Ash', lastName: 'Williams').let {